On singular Lagrangian fibrations and applications to symplectic embeddings I: Constructing Singular Lagrangian Fibrations

 Again, we get exactly two points related by a rotation of $\pi$, regarding the $S^1$-action.

 In both cases, we conclude that the triple $(\xi_3, \eta_3, |\eta|^2)$ uniquely determines an $S^1$-orbit.
 This completes the proof of injectivity. \end{proof}

-To construct an almost toric fibration on \( D^*S \), we begin by choosing an appropriate foliation of the base of each \( f_\lambda \).
-A natural choice arises from the norm of the cotangent fibers, which collapses the zero section to a point in the base diagram; see Figure~\ref{fig: convex_base_11c}.
-This is because the foliation of \( X_0^2 \) induced by the norm \( |\eta| \) degenerates to a line, the image of the zero section, as \( |\eta| \to 0 \).
+To construct an almost toric fibration on \(D^*S\), we begin by choosing an appropriate foliation of the base of each \(f_\lambda\).
+A natural choice arises from the norm of the cotangent fibers.
+For \(\mu=0\), the level \(|\eta|=0\) is the image of the zero section in \(X_0^2\); explicitly, it is the segment

+However, in the resulting almost toric base diagram, whose coordinates are \((\mu,\mathcal A)\), this whole segment is mapped to the single point \((0,0)\), since \(\mu=0\) on the zero section and the area coordinate \(\mathcal A\) vanishes there.
+In Figure~\ref{fig:folX20}(a), we indicate the segment explicitly.
+In the particular ellipsoid examples shown in Figure~\ref{fig: convex_base_11c}, its image is the marked point on the horizontal axis, labelled according to the corresponding ellipsoid \(\mathcal E(1,1,c)\).

 However, for the level set \( \mu = 0 \), we are free to choose a different foliation.
 In particular, we can select one consisting of simple closed curves that retract to a point; see Figure~\ref{fig:folX20}.
 This flexibility allows us to control the appearance and placement of singular fibers in the convex base diagram.